Error-mitigated quantum metrology via enhanced virtual purification: Introduction

 Notice that the cost of exactly mitigating general noise grows exponentially with the number of noisy quantum operations~\cite{PhysRevLett.131.210601,PhysRevLett.131.210602,endo22}, which can easily overwhelm the polynomially enhanced precision in quantum metrology~\cite{PhysRevA.88.022318,PhysRevLett.124.190503,PhysRevLett.123.210502,PhysRevLett.127.200504}.
-Notably, the error analysis of PVCP indicates the significant reduction of bias while maintaining quantum advantage when the number $N$ of utilized encoding channels, each with an error rate $p$, is no more than the order of $p^{-1}$.
-For $N$ in the range of $O(p^{-1})$, the effectiveness of both probabilistic virtual purification methods is systematically demonstrated through numerical simulations for both single- and multi-parameter estimation tasks.
+Notably, the error analysis of VCP-PEC indicates the significant reduction of bias while maintaining quantum advantage when the number $N$ of utilized encoding channels, each with an error rate $p$, is no more than the order of $p^{-1}$.
+For $N$ in the range of ${\mathcal{O}}(p^{-1})$, the effectiveness of both enhanced virtual purification methods is systematically demonstrated through numerical simulations for both single- and multi-parameter estimation tasks.
 Our results not only exhibit a significant improvement in the precision of the estimated parameters but also showcase their robustness against practical noise and imperfect noise model characterization.
+In addition, we emphasize that the above analysis is applicable beyond quantum metrology, indicating the versatile potential of our enhanced virtual purification methods across a wide spectrum of quantum information processing and quantum computation applications.